ngneat/error-tailor/README.md

         }
       },
       controlErrorsOn: {
-        change: true, // errors will be shown/hidden on every change
+        change: true, // errors are shown/hidden on every change
-        touched: true, // errors will be shown/hidden when the controls are marked as touched }
+        touched: true, // errors are shown/hidden when the controls are marked as touched }
     })
   ]